patrick-kidger/diffrax/docs/usage/how-to-choose-a-solver.md

 !!! note

     For a long time the recommend default solver for many problems was [`diffrax.Dopri5`][].
-This is the default solved used in [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq/), and is the solver used in MATLAB's `ode45`.
+This is the default solver used in [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq/), and is the solver used in MATLAB's `ode45`.
 However `Tsit5` is now reckoned on being slightly more efficient overall.

 If you need accurate solutions at high tolerances then try [`diffrax.Dopri8`][].